NicolasRoever/voice_memo_app/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## I need to update:

+1. When I insert the voice memo inside the supabase service, I also want to pass the name
+2. When I call the supabase service inside the provider (after recording is stopped), I also pass the name to the service
+3.